AhmedGehad1/AhmedGehad1/README.md

 🌱 I’m currently learning Full-stake development
 😄 Pronouns: He/Him
-⚡ Fun fact: Like chalenges
+⚡ Fun fact: Like challenges

 <!--
 **AhmedGehad1/AhmedGehad1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.